 Now that I have painted it, I have a horrible fear that the building I think is Old City Hall is something else entirely.
 I hope I didn’t misname the painting.

 This past week I also got a free sample of one of the shirts I sell in my Threadless Shop.
 I am quite satisfied with the quality, but the best part was making my best friend jealous with my shirt.
 She’s the bio-queen in the center of the painting.

 I painted “Three Fancy Ladies” over the course of several months for my best friend’s Christmas present last year.
 It was also an excuse for me to experiment with painting techniques used in the renaissance.
-You can read more about that in one of my blog posts here.
 It’s a technique I am still learning, but I think it is really important to keep working on new techniques.